An autonomous agent is viewed as a set of competence modules. These

 forward, backward or take away.
 More precisely, per false proposition in its

-precondition list, a non-executable module spreads to its predecessors.
+precondition list, a non-executable module spreads

 Per false proposition in its add list, an executable module spreads